How to visit the Benagil Cave This Year (Check out the new rules)

 The upside is that you go when you want and stay as long as you want inside the cave!

 There is a mini beach there that is a delight to relax at!
-Another option is to go floating in one of those buoys that has a hole in the middle.
+Another option is to go floating on one of those buoys with a hole in the middle.

-The downside of swimming or floating is that it will depend on the sea conditions.
+The downside of swimming or floating is that it depends on sea conditions.

-Always ask the locals who work at Benagil Beach if the sea is ok to go swimming because this is not a very advisable practice unless you have some experience and are used to swimming in the sea.
+Always ask the locals who work at Benagil Beach if the sea is safe to swim in, as this is not advisable unless you have experience and are used to swimming in the sea.

 5. Walking to the top of Benagil Cave